Covid: FDA officials back Pfizer jab for children over five in US

 This latest decision affects some 28 million US children.

-The FDA's Vaccines and Related Biological Products Advisory Committee determined that the benefits of having the jab outweigh the risks.
+The decision now awaits further approval from the FDA and the Centers for Disease Control and Prevention (CDC).
+They are expected to do that on 2 November, meaning vaccinations could begin the very next day.

-The FDA is expected to approve the committee's findings, clearing the way for the CDC director to recommend that vaccinations begin early next month.
+The FDA's expert panel determined that the benefits of having the jab outweigh any other health risks.

 Company trial data submitted to regulators in September said the jabs produced a "robust" antibody immune response in that age bracket.

-Children in that age range are given a jab with a third of the dosage given to adults.
+Children aged five to 11 are given a jab with a third of the dosage given to adults.

 Regulators, however, also had to weigh up the risk of heart inflammation, a very rare side-effect of the Pfizer and Moderna vaccines.